hjanime/SPADEVizR/README.md

 marker.names       | a character vector containing the markers names cluster.number     | a numeric specifying the number of cell clusters

-## <a name="object_structure_SPADE_results"/> XX SPADEResults object
+## <a name="object_structure_SPADE_results"/> 9.3 SPADEResults object
 The `SPADEResults` object is a S4 object containing the clustering results from SPADE.
 It is to note that this object extend the `Results` object and contains additional slots related to SPADE data.

 Different slots are available for a given `SPADEResults` object:

 Slot          | Description            | Inherited
 --------------|-------------------------------------------------------|--------
 cells.count        | a dataframe containing the number of cells for each cluster of each sample                                                                      | &#9745;
 marker.expressions | a numerical dataframe containing marker median expressions for each cluster of each sample                                                      | &#9745;
 sample.names       | a character vector containing the sample names                                                                                                  | &#9745;
 marker.names       | a character vector containing the markers names                                                                                                 | &#9745;
 cluster.number     | a numeric specyfing the number of clusters                                                                                                      | &#9745;
 use.raw.medians    | a logical specifying if the marker expressions correspond to the raw or transformed data                                                        | &#9746;
+dictionary         | a two column data.frame providing the correspondence between the original marker names (first column) and the real marker names (second column) | &#9746;
 marker.clustering  | a logical vector specifying markers that have been used during the clustering procedure                                                         | &#9746;
+flowset            | a flowSet object (from Flowcore package) containing the imported SPADE FCS file                                                                 | &#9746;
 fcs.files          | a character vector containing the absolute path of the original FCS files                                                                       | &#9746;
 quantiles          | a numeric data.frame containing the quantiles for each marker of each cluster                                                                   | &#9746;
 graph              | an igraph object containing the SPADE tree                                                                                                      | &#9746;
 graph.layout       | a numeric matrix containing the layout of the SPADE tree                                                                                        | &#9746;

-## <a name="object_structure_AC"/> XX Abundant Clusters (AC object)
+## <a name="object_structure_AC"/> 9.4 Abundant Clusters (AC object)
 The `AC` object is a S4 object containing the main information related to the abundant clusters, that is to say xxx, identify by the [`identifyAC()`](#stat_function_identifyAC) function.

 Different slots are availables for a given `AC` object: